smiakchilo/aem-crash-course/lessons/2.7/part2.md

 In pure Java world we would do this like `AbstractFoo abstractFoo = (AbstractFoo) foo` (Widening type cast).
 Or just vice versa: `Foo foo = (Foo) abstractFoo` (Narrowing type cast.
 Beware: deemed a bad practice, and is exception prone!).
 One great limitation here is that `Foo` must be an extension, or else an implementation of `AbstractFoo`.

 Apache Sling makes use of the _adapter pattern_ to bypass this limitation.
 Many and more entities can be "cast" to each other via calls of the `adaptTo(Class<?> targetClass)` method.
 They can but must not belong to the same inheritance tree, and there are no "narrowing/widening" relations.
 All are considered "equal in rights".
 You can write a custom adaptation or an adapter of your own.
-If an adapter can’t be found, there is not an exception but just a `null`.
+If an adapter can’t be found, there isn't exception but just `null`.

 <details>
 <summary><em style="color:#aaa; font-weight: bold">Standard adaptations (click to expand)</em></summary>

 Right out of the box you can adapt a _Resource_ to a _Node_, or to a _ValueMap_, or to a _Page_, or else to an _InputStream_ to read the binary file data from the resource.
-Also you can adapt a _Page_ to a _Resource_ or a _Node_.
+Also, you can adapt a _Page_ to a _Resource_ or a _Node_.
 You are able to retrieve a user session object from a _PageManager_ via adaptation; get a _QueryBuilder_, and so much more.

 Besides, you are usually able to adapt a _Resource_ or a _SlingHttpServletRequest_ to a custom Sling model, That’s what `@Model(adaptables = …`) is for!